emqx/emqx-docs/en_US/file-transfer/client.md

-# Commands for File Transfer Client Development
+# File Transfer on Clients

 This page provides an overview of the file transfer process from the client's perspective along with detailed information on the commands utilized for uploading a file to EMQX.
 This information helps you to implement the file transfer feature for client development.